DamianSuess/Learn.PrismLibrary/Maui-Ex1-IntroNavigation/readme.md

 # MAUI - Add Prism to Default MAUI App

-***COMING SOON***

 ## Overview

-In this example we started with the default MAUI application from Visual Studio 2022 Preview 1.1, and added Prism which is also in preview.
+In this example we started with the default MAUI application from Visual Studio 2022, and added Prism which is also in preview.

 ## References